skagankose/ada_fall_2017/index.md

 The Cooperative Patent Classification (CPC) is patent categorization model which has been jointly developed by the European Patent Office (EPO) and the United States Patent and Trademark Office (USPTO).

 CPC categories are indicated in the following table.
-In this part of our project, we analyzed countries by number of patents granted according these categories.

 | **CODE** | **DESCRIPTION**   |